thomasmeessen/Master-Project/report.md

 ## Healthy subjects

-While most of the current ankle orthosis successfully focus on the diminution of Soleus and Gastrocnemius recruitment in healthy subject it is unclear is the claimed reduction in metabolic cost comes from the ankle muscle-tendon complex or in combination with a reduced hip work and possible lower joint stiffness.
+While most of the current ankle orthosis successfully focus on the diminution of Soleus and Gastrocnemius recruitment in healthy subject it is unclear if the claimed reduction in metabolic cost comes from the ankle muscle-tendon complex or in combination with a reduced hip work and possible lower joint stiffness.
 Without improving of the mechanical design it seems probable that further improvement of the high level controller can yield better reduction in muscle recruitment related to error-correction and particularly for the co-contraction in the upper body induced by hip work.
+This is justified by the high efficiency of the muscle being replaced indicating, but without yet any empirical evidences, that the source of the metabolic reduction might come from other muscles in the body.

 Those improvements should look at the modulation of task of "launching the trailing leg" with regards to possible transient-errors in the gait and the interpretation of hip work detected during swing.
 Big data analysis are required to classify transient gait-error and detectable neural-control interventions based on subject-specific feature and inter-subject variation.
+The concern about temporal resolution and absolute resolution for this work is high and a assessment should be made of what inter-stride variation can be detected with probabilistic significance using 6DOF inverse dynamic.
+Launching the foot is question of timing on level steady walk bout of 2 min a guess based on averaged parameters is good enough and have helped to demonstrate the mechanical soundness of the devices.
+But moving forward on mechanical design with the proposed instrumentation oriented toward phase in the gait-cycle recognition is inefficient because any progress on the metabolic cost will be dominated by the recruitment of yet invisible neural-driven control.

+## Impaired subject

+Working with impaired subject is hard, prolonged walking bout are not available and there is a great end-effect variation in the possible impairments.
+Or, badly optimized push-off assistance have been demonstrated to have near to no positive effect on gait cost.
+In addition fear of falling and frequent errors in gait lead to really active control scheme.
+Those points make it very hard for currently proposed phase-driven and stride-invariant high level controller to compensate for any additional mass placed on the foot and the comfort (including price) concerns it may pauses.

+The wearable instrumentation and the hierarchical control scheme needs to be more mature for enabling everyday usage whatever the mechanical design performances but for different reasons than healthy subjects.
+The potential gain of powered push-off is better in impaired subject because they do not have access to energy recycling in the Achilles tendon but stability of walk is much worse as it is for elderly people.
+Comfort of walking might even go down if the foot is launched from a erroneous position.

 # References